-Grant assistance (gifts that do not need to be repaid) may be funded by:
+Grant aid does not need to be repaid and may be funded by the following sources:

 - Mount Holyoke College